Premier League relegation odds: Why the promoted sides aren’t the only teams at risk

 Early worries for Andrews and Brentford

-Brentford are also reeling from key departures, not least their manager Thomas Frank and talismanic forward Bryan Mbeumo.
+Brentford are have been reeling from key departures, not least their manager Thomas Frank and talismanic forward Bryan Mbeumo.

 The relegation battle reassessed

-While it is only one game and all three have shown they are capable of coming through relegation scraps in years gone by, the early signs suggest the battle against the drop will be much closer than in recent seasons - and as a result the savvy punters might consider picking one of the more established teams to go down.
+While it is early days, the early signs suggest the battle against the drop will be much closer than in recent seasons - and as a result the savvy punters might consider picking one of the more established teams to go down.

 How can I watch the 2025/26 Premier League season?